52nd Rocket Division: Strategic Rocket Forces

 With the introduction of intercontinental ballistic missiles into service beginning in 1959, the Strategic Rocket Forces (SRF) were formed to operate the missile launch facilities.
 In accordance with a directive of May 1960, the 206th Rocket Brigade was formed at Bershet, Perm Oblast, from the 1170th and 1208th Anti-Aircraft Artillery Regiments of the 97th Division, the 35th Air Force School, and the 15th Tank Training Regiment.
 On 10 August, the first brigade commander, Colonel Georgy Stoppe, was assigned; he assumed command on 27 August.
 The formation of the 206th was completed by 19 November.
 The retraining of its personnel on missiles began in October, starting with training launches of the older R-2 missile.

-It was initially placed under command of the 24th Artilley Range Administration, but from 10 May 1961 it joined the 5th Independent Rocket Corps.
+It was initially placed under command of the 24th Artillery Range Administration, but from 10 May 1961 it joined the 5th Independent Rocket Corps.
 On 30 May the 52nd Rocket Division began forming from the 206th, with its headquarters 4 km from Bershet in a camp that became known as Perm-76.
 The formation of the division was completed on 27 June, which became its annual holiday.
 It included the 721st, 723rd, 730th, and 734th Rocket Regiments, along with support units.
 On 22 July, the first division commander, Colonel Zinovy Ivanov, took command.
 Around this time the construction of the division's combat launch positions and other facilities began, delayed by wooded and swampy terrain until a concrete-surfaced road was completed.
 The first combat launch position was completed in December.
 In 1962 it began training with the new R-16 ballistic missile.
 The first rocket battalion went on alert duty on 13 March of that year, and by 1965 all of its rocket battalions were on alert duty.
 On 27 July 1962 the 52nd received the battle flag of the 23rd Anti-Aircraft Artillery Division; it had previously inherited the honors of the 97th Division.